ovh/docs/pages/platform/kubernetes-k8s/installing-wordpress/guide.en-gb.md

 ## Where do we go from here?

-So now you have a working Wordpress on your OVHcloud Managed Kubernetes cluster.
+So now you have a working WordPress on your OVHcloud Managed Kubernetes cluster.

 Don't hesitate to go to our [Managed Kubernetes guides and tutorials](../).